arrow_back

 10 minutes to read

 80% of shoppers use their phones while in-store yet many businesses are still struggling to take advantage of this.
-With the help of augmented reality (AR), factoring this reality into your omnichannel strategy can give a business a serious advantage over its competitors.
+With the help of augmented reality (AR), factoring this reality into your omnichannel marketing gives a business a serious advantage over competitors.

 In this article, we’ll discuss: